oracle/docker-images/OracleGoldenGate/README.md

         -v /path/to/certificate.pem:/etc/nginx/ogg.pem \
         oracle/goldengate-microservices:12.3.0.1.0

-The certificate file, `/path/to/certificate.pem`, needs to contain a **BEGIN PRIVATE KEY** section, followed by one or more **BEGIN CERTIFICATE** sections.
+The certificate file, `/path/to/certificate.pem`, needs to contain a full certificate chain including the private key and all intermediate and root CA public keys.
 For example:

     -----BEGIN PRIVATE KEY-----
     MIIEvgIBADANBgkqhkiG9w0BAQEFAASCBKgwggSkAgEAAoIBAQDCqx5mEeaMNCqr